ugochukwu-coder/read-and-write-file-python/README.md

         with open(new_filename, "w", encoding="utf-8", errors="ignore") as f:
             f.write(modified_content)

-        print(f"✅ File has been successfully written to '{new_filename}'")
+        print(f" File has been successfully written to '{new_filename}'")

     except FileNotFoundError:
-        print("❌ Error: File not found.
+        print(" Error: File not found.
 Please check the filename and try again.") except PermissionError:
-        print("❌ Error: You don't have permission to read/write this file.") except Exception as e:
+        print(" Error: You don't have permission to read/write this file.") except Exception as e:
-        print(f"⚠️ Unexpected error: {e}")
+        print(f" Unexpected error: {e}")